jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-client-settings-manager-bandwidth-control-detail-view.png
    :alt: Bandwidth control settings for the client, including download/upload limits and number of file transfer threads

+**Bandwidth Control** governs how much network capacity the client may use:

+* **Download/upload limit (KB/s)** – Caps the bandwidth used by the client for downloads and uploads, preventing it from saturating the user's internet connection.
+* **Number of threads** – Sets how many parallel transfers the client can perform, balancing speed with resource usage.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Large File Upload``

 .. image:: _static/cluster-policy-clicked-client-settings-manager-large-file-upload-detail-view.png
    :alt: Large File Upload settings allowing you to enable chunked uploads for files over a certain size, specify chunk size and enable volume shadow copy for open files

+**Large File Upload** options improve reliability when uploading big files:

+* **Enable chunked uploads** – Breaks large files into smaller chunks for reliable transfers and resumable uploads.
+* **Chunk size** – Defines the size of each upload chunk.
+* **Use Volume Shadow Copy** – Allows uploading files that are in use by temporarily copying them.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Mapped Drive Control (Part 1)``